natefinch/npf/content/blog/safer-enums.md

 ```

 Now, you can’t call `IsEnabled(“nope”)`, because the constant string can’t be
 converted into a struct, so the compiler would complain.
-You *could* still call
-`IsEnabled(FlagID{“nope”})` … but that’s not likely to happen by accident.

 There’s no size difference between a `string` and a `struct{ string }` and it's
 just as easy to read as a straight string.
 Because of the String() method, you